 Day-to-day operations, research, and special projects are led and carried out by the Center’s Director, and are informed by a special Advisory Board.

 Kristin moved to Washington from Maryland in 2016.
-In her east cost life she was the Director of Exhibitions and Research at an arts and heritage museum, and a partner folklorist for Maryland’s state folklife program, Maryland Traditions.
+In her east coast life she was the Director of Exhibitions and Research at an arts and heritage museum, and a partner folklorist for Maryland’s state folklife program, Maryland Traditions.
 She holds a PhD in anthropology and Master of Applied Anthropology degree from the University of Maryland, College Park, and a BA in Religious Studies from North Carolina State University.
 Throughout her studies she has always had a strong interest in cultural and natural heritage, and how people share this among themselves and with others.

 Kristin lives in western Washington with her husband and young daughter, and enjoys traveling, singing, starting (but not always finishing) art projects, and baking fancy things for fun.